marklogic/flux/README.md

 longer than they'd be in the real world - in the real world, the user is likely just running e.g.
 `./bin/(name of tool)`.

-You can run NT without any params to get usage:
+You can run NT without any params to see a summary of the available commands:

     ./nt/bin/nt

+You can also use the `help` command to see detailed usage for a specific command:

+    ./nt/bin/nt help import_files

 ## Import from files